-- Spur: A spur is a slight extension that drifts off the focal stroke on several capital Gs.
+- Spur: A spur is a slight extension that drifts off the focal stroke on several capitals Gs.

 - Typographic mastery requires commitment and a love for creativity and fantastic design.
-To grasp typography and to enjoy it, you can spend some time studying the form of the past.
-Its remarkable how many developments have been produced, throughout the history of type design and typesetting.
+To grasp typography and enjoy it, you can spend some time studying the form of the past.
+It’s remarkable how many developments have been produced, throughout the history of type design and typesetting.

 - Tracking – Tracking is the proportional space in a text collection between all the letters.
 Being able to adjust the tracking allows us to fit more characters in a limited space or to spread them if they are too close.
 By spreading the tracking or tightening it, all the text will look organized.

 - Hierarchy – Typographic hierarchy is how you highlight the importance of lines as opposed to others.
 Therefore, the order in which the viewer collects information from the design is permanent.
 It is achieved by directing the motion of the eyesight by visual hierarchy.